nus-cs2103-AY2324S2/ip/docs/README.md

 You can create deadlines to remind yourself to finish a task by a date and time <br>

-If you wanted to remind yourself about your IP submmission deadline:
+If you want to remind yourself about your IP submission deadline:

 Example: `deadline Submit IP /by 25/2/2024 2359`